If you see a swarm of honey bees, stay calm and call the response line 403-393-2058

 Anything else I should do?

-Pro tip: If you have the time, watch the beekeeper capture the swarm.
+Pro tip: If you have the time, watch the beekeeper capture the swarm (from a safe distance, of course).
 It’s pretty cool.